-- Development of musical talents as an individual performer and ensemble member. - Prepare for a variety of performances during the year in the following venues: string orchestra, chamber ensembles, soloists. - Required small group lessons outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.
+- Development of musical talents as an individual performer and ensemble member. - Prepare for a variety of performances during the year in the following venues: string orchestra, chamber ensembles, soloists. - Voluntary small group lessons/rehearsals outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.

-Course # Course Name Grad e Recommendations Credit s 792 Chamber Orchestra (789 - listed as Orchestra Activities) 9-12 Previous musical experience is required; All students will be placed according to audition 5
+Course # Course Name Grade Recommendations Credits 792 Chamber Orchestra (789 - listed as Orchestra Activities) 9-12 Previous musical experience is required; All students will be placed according to audition 5